pnp/powerplatform-samples/samples/creator-kit-template/README.md

 1. [Download](./solution/creator-kit-template.zip) the solution `.zip` from the `solution` folder.
 2. Within **https://make.powerapps.com**, import the `.zip` file via **Solutions** > **Import solution** > **Browse** and select the `.zip` file you just downloaded.
 3. Follow the on-screen instructions to deploy the application.
-4. Access the Incident Reporting Canvas App and start reporting incidents.
+4. Access the Creator Kit Template Canvas App.

 ## Using the Source Code